Did you know that only 17% of employers screen their employees at least annually? However, with the...

 If you plan to implement post-hire background checks, your policy and notice to employees should reflect this – along with what happens if an employee does not pass a post-hire background check.

-If possible, your employees should sign paperwork consenting to post-hire background checks when they are first hired.
-However, if you are beginning new post-hire policies you’ll want to ensure your current employees are informed and sign any legally necessary documents.
+If possible, your employees should sign paperwork consenting to post-hire background checks when you first hire them.
+When you create a new post-hire policy, you’ll want to ensure your current employees remain informed and sign any legally necessary documents.
 There are several areas to consider when creating your post-hire policy.

 This is an opportunity to explain the relevance and reason for your organization’s background screening, highlight the benefits of safety in the workplace, and cover specific types of screening that apply to your industry.
 For example: positions like delivery drivers require Department of Transportation (DOT) background checks while dispatchers do not.
 If screenings are random or not explained, it could feel invasive and negatively impact employee morale.
 Transparency, education, and open communication about how these screenings keep all employees safer can support your new post-hire policy.